FrankC01/solana-gadgets/rust/scfs-program/tests/README.md

 7. Run `base_x_transaction_cu_test()` -> This disables the Tx wide CU feature
 8. Test `test_devnet_filter_inactive_pass()` -> Demonstrates using the scfs engine to get the inactive feature list from devnet to feed into the test validator.
 In effect, emulating devnet from a feature perspective.

+You can also run tests from command-line `cargo test -- --test-threads=1 --nocapture`

 You should see similar results.
 Not that the first test consumes down from Tx wide ComputeBudget whereas 2nd starts each instruction with new ComputeBudget

 Without removing feature: 5ekBxc8itEnPv4NzGJtr8BVVQLNMQuLMNQQj7pHoLNZ9 from genesis_config.accounts on 1.10.0: